Best Channel 4 dramas in November 2024

 Drama | Sci-Fi & Fantasy

-Summary:With the growing threat of viral epidemic and the possibility of worldwide environmental catastrophe, humanity has an unprecedented ability to destroy itself, and vampires need to take control of their threatened food source.
+Summary:Jack Davenport portrays a detective who discovers a secret government vampire-hunting unit while investigating the disappearance of his partner.
+With the growing threat of viral epidemic, humanity has an unprecedented ability to destroy itself - so vampires take control of their threatened food source.
 CIB, an elite government force, has been formed to combat the vampire threat.
-But when eternal life is offered, no one is beyond temptation...
+But, when eternal life is offered, no one is beyond temptation...
+The six-episode series first aired in 1998.

 Available now